MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 - Created a Microsoft Entra ID (AD) tenant
 - Managed Entra ID guest users

+## Key takeaways

+Congratulations on completing the lab.
+Here are some main takeways for this lab:

++ A tenant represents your organization and helps you to manage a specific instance of Microsoft cloud services for your internal and external users.
++ Microsoft Entra ID has user and guest accounts.
+Each account has a level of access specific to the scope of work expected to be done.
++ Groups combine together related users or devices.
+There are two types of groups including Security and Microsoft 365.
++ Group membership can be statically or dynamically assigned.

+## Learn more with self-paced training

++ [Understand Microsoft Entra ID](https://learn.microsoft.com/training/modules/understand-azure-active-directory/).
+Compare Microsoft Entra ID to Active Directory DS, learn about Microsoft Entra ID P1 and P2, and explore Microsoft Entra Domain Services for managing domain-joined devices and apps in the cloud.
++ [Create Azure users and groups in Microsoft Entra ID](https://learn.microsoft.com//training/modules/create-users-and-groups-in-azure-active-directory/).
+Create users in Microsoft Entra ID.
+Understand different types of groups.
+Create a group and add members.
+Manage business-to-business guest accounts.
++ [Allow users to reset their password with Microsoft Entra self-service password reset](https://learn.microsoft.com/training/modules/allow-users-reset-their-password/).
+Evaluate self-service password reset to allow users in your organization to reset their passwords or unlock their accounts.
+Set up, configure, and test self-service password reset.

 ### You have successfully completed the lab